What's the best time to visit Great Sand Dunes National Park?

 In the winter, nearly all hotels offer at least 20% discounts compared to peak season prices.
 Visit in November and you can get low-season discounts, but still have some open trails.
 The discounts on hotels continue well into spring, with March and April also having lower prices.

 In April, the Piñon Flats Campground opens again to visitors, which is the most affordable accommodation option of all.
-The least expensive time to get to Great Sand Dunes National Park is the early spring.
+The least expensive time to visit the park is the early spring.

 The two least expensive months to fly to Denver International Airport, the closest major airport, are January and April (by April, ski season is over, so demand is lower).
 During the spring shoulder season, you can also negotiate better deals on car rentals from Denver.